Within Teamwork Desk, you can use reports to get a detailed look at your team's performance.

 - Most expensive tickets - measured in amount of time spent on it and the number of agents involved.

-- Most expensive customer - measured in time spent dealing with the issue and number of agents.
+- Most expensive customers - measured in time spent dealing with the issue and number of agents.

 - Help Docs Usage Insights – insight into the usage of your Help Docs.